George Laurer

 George Joseph Laurer III (September 23, 1925 – December 5, 2019) was an American engineer for IBM at Research Triangle Park in North Carolina.
 He published 20 bulletins, held 28 patents and developed the Universal Product Code (UPC) in the early 1970s.
 He devised the coding and pattern used for the UPC, based on Joe Woodland's more general idea for barcodes.

 Early life

-George Laurer was born on September 23, 1925, in New York City.
-His family moved to Baltimore, Maryland, so his father, an electrical engineer, could work for the United States Navy.
+George Joseph Laurer III was born on September 23, 1925, in New York City.
+His family moved to Baltimore, Maryland, so that his father, an electrical engineer, could work for the United States Navy.
 Laurer recovered from polio which he contracted as a teenager, nonetheless, while in 11th grade, he was drafted into the U.S. Army during World War II.
 After being discharged from the military, he attended technical school where he studied radio and television repair.
 Upon completion of his first year at the technical school, his instructor convinced him that he should not continue that course of study, but that he should go to college.
 Laurer graduated from the A. James Clark School of Engineering at the University of Maryland in 1951.
 He was still interested in radio and kept up his amateur radio licence.